sablier-labs/lockup/README.md

 Let's consider this example: If someone wants to stream 10 USDC per day, the _rps_ should be 0.000115740740740740740740... (with many decimals), but since USDC only has 6 decimals, the _rps_ would be limited to _0.000115_.
-This leads to _0.000115\*one_day_in_seconds = 9.936000_ at the end of the day, resulting in a _0.064000_ loss each day.
+This leads to _0.000115\*one_day_in_seconds = 9.936000_ at the end of the day, resulting in a _0.064000_ less.
 As you can see this is problematic.

 #### How to prevent this